-A. Animals
+Animals

-All experiments were performed in accordance with the Ministry of Health of the Czech Republic guidelines and animal protocols were approved by the Ethics committee of the 3rd Medical School, Charles University, Prague.
+All experiments were performed in accordance with the Principles of Laboraory Animal Care (NIH publication No. 86-23, revised 1985) and animal protocols were approved by the Ethics committee of the Third Faculty of Medicine, Charles University, Prague.

-Male Wistar albino rats (weight 200-220 g; ANLAB, Czech Republic, age postnatal day 60 - 67) were used.
-The animals were acclimated at least 3 days prior to the study and were maintained on a normal light/dark cycle (12 hours light/12 hours dark), with food and water available ad libitum.
+Male Wistar rats (weighing 200-220 g; Anlab, Czech Republic, aged 60-67 days) were used.
+The animals were acclimated for at least three days prior to the study and were maintained on a normal light/dark cycle (12 h light/12 h dark), with food and water available ad libitum.
 Experiments were performed in the morning, i.e. during the light cycle.
-All experimental and control animals were housed in standardized cages, four rats together prior to the experiment and later every animal alone.
+All experimental and control animals were housed in standardized cages, four rats together prior to the experiment and later each animal alone.
+The rats were randomly assigned to four groups.